 Sampling Technique

-Amravati district was selected for the impact of IPM technology for pigeonpea production.In Amravati district two tehsil namely Amravati and Nandgaon Kh. were selected.
+Amravati district was selected for the impact of IPM technology for pigeonpea production.
+In Amravati district two tehsil namely Amravati and Nandgaon Kh. were selected.
 In Amravati. tehsil, three villages namely Walgaon, Reosa, and Gopalpur were selected and from Nandgaon Kh. tehsil three villages namely Jawara, Januna, and Mohali chor were selected for the study.
-From each village, randomly twenty Pigeonpea farmers were selected for the collection of primary data which included general information like age, education, sex, and family details, as land information like area, irrigation facility, cropping pattern, livestock, and capital assets, and information related to the cost of cultivation of pigeonpea.
+From each village, randomly twenty Pigeonpea farmers were selected for the collection of primary data which included general information like age, education, sex, and family details, as well as land information like area, irrigation facility, cropping pattern, livestock, and capital assets, and information related to the cost of cultivation of pigeonpea.

 Period of Study:

-The study was based on primary data pertained for the year 2024–2025.
+The study was based on primary data pertaining to the year 2024–2025.

 Analytical tools for data analysis

-Extent of adoption: Technology adoption index was calculated, to know the extent of adoption of the improved technology.
-Technology adoption index was calculated as per methodology proposed by (Ranjit Kumar et. al. 2004).
-In his research study on Adoption pattern of improved maize technology in Northern India : Impact on farm earning and trade.
+Extent of adoption: Technology adoption index was utilized to know the extent of adoption of the improved technology.
+Technology adoption index was calculated as per methodology proposed by Ranjit Kumar et. al. 2004 in his research study on Adoption pattern of improved maize technology in Northern India : Impact on farm earning and trade.
 The technology adoption index (TAI) was estimated by the following formula.

 TAI = 1/K [AX1/RX1+ AX2/RX2….AXK/RXK] × 100